 GURT 2025 will bring together diverse scholars whose work explores intersections between language and food.
 The conference will be inclusive of multiple approaches, including (but not limited to) interactional sociolinguistics, conversation analysis, critical discourse analysis, multimodal discourse analysis, ethnography of communication, cultural discourse analysis, narrative analysis, variation analysis, semiotics, systemic functional linguistics, historical linguistics, comparative linguistics, computational/corpus linguistics, and cognitive linguistics.
 We invite submissions that consider any aspect of food and language, including (but not limited to) menus, recipes, mealtime conversations, food-related online discussions, social media posts about food, food-related podcasts, food advertisements, and documentary and reality TV shows about food.

 We welcome abstracts for individual papers, posters, and colloquiums that engage with any aspect of the relationship between language and food.
-Submissions must be complete by November 18, 2024 (11:59pm Eastern).
+Submissions must be complete by Saturday, November 23, 2024 (11:59pm Eastern).
 We accept the following submission types:

 Individual papers (20 minutes followed by 10 minutes for discussion).
 You will be asked for: